martinsumner/riak_kv/docs/ReplicationGuide.md

 ### Concepts - Replication References

-A replication reference is the entity queued to represent an event which has been prompted for replication.
-The reference may be the actual object itself, or a reference to it - the queue will automatically switch to using references not objects as the queue expands.
-Where a reference is a proxy for a replicated object, when the object is fetched by the sink worker, the fetch API will automatically return the object from the database i.e. this conversion is managed behind the API on the source.
+A replication reference is an item queued to represent an event which has been prompted for replication.

+The reference may be the actual object itself, or a link to fetch the object - the queue will automatically switch to using links not objects as the queue expands.
+Where a reference is a proxy for a replicated object, when the object is fetched by the sink worker, the fetch API will automatically return the object from the database i.e. this conversion is managed behind the API on the source, and will be invisible to the sink worker.

 ### Concepts - Replication Triggers